Homer Scissorhands: Plot

 After Bart and Lisa accidentally throw paint into Patty's hair, Homer uses garden shears to cut the remaining hair, miraculously styling it.
 Selma demands that Homer style her hair as well, and he soon becomes Springfield's most popular hairdresser.
 Soon, he is styling hair for Helen Lovejoy, Luann Van Houten, Manjula Nahasapeemapetilon and numerous other women in Springfield.
 However, he discovers that listening to the inane chatter upsets and angers him.
 He even attempts to commit suicide by drinking a jar of disinfectant.
 Complaining to Moe and the other barflies, Homer realises that he cannot even look at the men in the bar without seeing everything that the women dislike about them.
 Eventually, after declaring that he can hear the hair growing around town, Homer styles Marge's hair for a party, and they pretend that Julio created the hairstyle instead.
 Julio is immediately surrounded by women demanding that he style them, too.

 Meanwhile, Milhouse has a life-changing experience after watching Finding Nemo from the beginning.
 Previously, he and Bart only watched the film from "Chapter 2", which takes place after Nemo's mother has died.
 Deciding that, since death can happen to a fish, it can happen to anyone, he decides to live each day as if it were his last.
-He professes his love for Lisa, even "writing" her a love song (the tune for which is clearly plagiarised from the English folk song "Greensleeves").
+He professes his love for Lisa, even "writing" her a love song (to the tune of "Greensleeves").
 Lisa rejects his love, but he manages to impress a fifth-grade girl named Taffy (Kristen Schaal).
 Taffy and Milhouse begin to date, but Lisa fears that Taffy is only using him, and begins to spy on them both.
 Her appearance annoys Taffy, who decides that Milhouse will never love her as he is too obsessed with Lisa, and she leaves.
 Distraught, Milhouse asks Lisa just how upset she wants him to be in life.
 Lisa, feeling guilty for really hurting him, gives him a kiss to make him feel better.
 Milhouse asks if that means Lisa likes him.
 Not sure what to say at first, Lisa eventually says that life has unexpected things to offer and urges him not to give up searching for love.
 Milhouse then faints off a cliff but is rescued by an eagle.
 Lisa just smiles, glad to see him cheered up.

 Production

+This is the first and only episode co-written by Steve Viksten, who co-developed the television series Hey Arnold! which featured Simpsons regular Dan Castellaneta and recurring actor Tress MacNeille.

-The plot of Homer becoming a hairdresser was also an unused side story idea from the season 4 episode "New Kid on the Block" after the planned B-story of Homer fighting with Don Rickles after Rickles insults him during a stand-up show was rejected.
+The plot of Homer becoming a hairdresser was an unused side story idea from the fourth season episode "New Kid on the Block" after the planned B-story of Homer fighting with Don Rickles after Rickles insults him during a stand-up show was rejected.
 Kristen Schaal guest stars as Taffy, although her surname is spelled incorrectly as "Schall" in the credits.
 The chalkboard gag from the following episode "500 Keys" was written to correct the error.
 The error was later corrected for syndication.